 I seem to have this recurring plantar fasciitis and these are my findings so far.

 The best video I could find on the subject was by this YouTuber Athleanx

 He points out that the plantar muscle under the foot is being used for projection in walking and running.
-The reason being that the heel bone (calcaneus) needs to be kicking outward when the foot lands in propulsion to adapt to the ground.
+The reason being that the heel bone (calcaneus) needs to be kicking outward when the foot lands to adapt to the ground.
 When it propulses it needs to rotate inward to lock the metacarpals together to provide a rigid projection lever.

 Jeff says the reason this happens is that if the calf muscles are tight, then there is a timing issue and the calcaneus does not rotate inward on propulsion.
 The foot stays flexible and the plantar muscle is used for projection.
 He gives exercises on how to stretch the calves for correcting this movement.

 The upper torso is rotating with the walking gape, but can not turn back rapidly enough.
 This causes another timing issue as it all translates down to the calcaneus not rotating inward on projection.
 He says we need to fix our thoracic extension.

 Jeff says to fix the posture first and he gives 4 steps in this video